 In respect of other creditors, the SPE resolution strategy is designed to avoid any defaults by subsidiaries of BPLC.
 The SPE strategy is intended to ensure that such operating subsidiaries can continue to meet all of their other payment and performance obligations to all of their counterparties, vendors and other creditors.
-Likewise, such parties generally are prevented from terminating their agreements as a result of the resolution proceedings taken in respect of BPLC.
+Likewise, such parties are generally prevented from terminating their agreements as a result of the resolution proceedings taken in respect of BPLC.

-Notwithstanding this intention, it is possible that a bail-in would, in addition, result in the write-down or conversion of other more senior-ranking liabilities of BPLC, or of liabilities of other Group entities.
+Notwithstanding this intention, it is possible that a bail-in would, in addition, result in the write-down or conversion of instruments other than those listed in Section 5.1 above, including of other more senior-ranking liabilities of BPLC, or of liabilities of other Group entities.
 In this unlikely circumstance, many creditors would be protected by the express exclusions from bail-in provided for under section 48B of the Banking Act.
-In particular holders of secured liabilities depositors that are eligible for protection under the UK Financial Services Compensation Scheme, employees in respect of fixed remuneration (and some variable remuneration) entitlements, pensions schemes and suppliers of non-financial goods and services that are critical to Barclays' daily operations are all expressly excluded from the potential scope of any bail-in.
+In particular, holders of secured liabilities (up to the value of the security), depositors that are eligible for protection under the UK Financial Services Compensation Scheme (up to the extent of the coverage limit), employees in respect of fixed remuneration (and some variable remuneration) entitlements, pensions schemes and suppliers of non-financial goods and services that are critical to Barclays' daily operations are all expressly excluded from the potential scope of any bail-in.

-There are a limited number of subordinated instruments issued externally by BBPLC that remain outstanding, including those instruments which count towards BBPLC and Group regulatory capital as noted in Section 4.1 above.
-As at 31 December 2021, the total principal amount outstanding of such instruments stood at £3.7bn equivalent, with £2bn of these instruments maturing in 2022.
-On the basis that the amount outstanding of such instruments is very small relative to Barclays' overall MREL resources (which stood at £108.2bn as at 31 December 2021) and also noting that the instruments are not issued by BPLC, the resolution entity, Barclays does not consider that these instruments represent an impediment to the resolution of the Group and intends to treat these instruments as eligible regulatory capital for BBPLC and the Group (but not MREL for BBPLC or the Group) for so long as they remain outstanding and qualify as regulatory capital under prevailing prudential regulation.
+There are a limited number of subordinated instruments issued externally by BBPLC that remain outstanding, including those instruments which count towards BBPLC and Group regulatory capital as noted in Section 5.1 above.
+As at 31 December 2023, the total principal amount outstanding of such instruments stood at £1.1bn equivalent.
+On the basis that the amount outstanding of such instruments is very small relative to Barclays' overall MREL resources (which stood at £115.3bn as at 31 December 2023), Barclays does not consider that these instruments represent an impediment to the resolution of the Group and intends to treat these instruments as eligible regulatory capital for BBPLC and the Group (but not MREL for BBPLC or the Group) for so long as they remain outstanding and qualify as regulatory capital under prevailing prudential regulation.